What is an OSA?

 Who are the OSAs for?

-The OSAs are for anyone who’s interested.
+Anyone who is interested is welcome to use the OSAs.
 They’re particularly suitable for prospective students in the 11th grade or above who already have a rough idea of what they would like to study.

 Documentation of a student orientation procedure for your application